 Human error is present throughout the work we do in health and safety.
 When it comes to PPE, some may from time to time simply forget or overlook the use of personal protective equipment.
 The solution to this is, again a cultural one.
 If workers are constantly aware of a safety culture, they are more likely to actively use PPE and encourage others to do the same.

-Make sure you encourage workers to wear PPE
+How to encourage workers to wear the correct PPE

 PPE has been proven to be an effective last line of defense when it comes to the mitigation and management of workplace risks and hazards in many different industries.
 As a health and safety professional ensuring you are encouraging workers to wear PPE will help keep your staff safe and reduce the potential for serious injury in the event of a workplace incident.